MIMJA156/time-tracker-ts-dev/README.md

 ## ⚠️ IMPORTANT ⚠️

-I most likely wont be maintaining/updating this extension in the future, as it is an old project.
-I original used this as a way to learn how to make vscode extensions.
+I most likely won't be maintaining/updating this extension in the future, as it is an old project.
+I originally used this as a way to learn how to make vscode extensions.
 Even so, I decided to finish a working version to finally give this project some closure.

 ### Progress - Not Done